-Late Work Policy (including exams): Late work is not accepted except for excused absences.
+Late Work Policy (including exams): Late work is not accepted except for excused absences (including religious holidays when the instructor is contacted in advance).
 Explanations of lost passwords, internet outage, power outage, computer malfunction, etc. WILL NEVER BE ACCEPTED as an excuse for failure to submit your work for an assignment by the specified deadline.
 For this reason you should complete all assignments at least 24 hours prior to the deadline.
 Therefore proper planning is necessary on your part to make sure that you can complete your work in advance of the deadline for submission.